Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Observations

 \section{Observations}

 Here, we present late-time HST imaging and photometry of SN\,2015bh, along with a deep optical spectrum at the transient location, in order to track and constrain associated emission as it fades below the progenitor level.
+All of the HST data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \url{https://doi.org/10.17909/ksn7-y471}.